CesarBianchi/JellyfinEasyMetadataManager/README.md

 2. In the left Navigation menu, scroll down to Advanced and click on Api Keys.
 3. Now click on the + button next to API Keys.

-## To get Help
+## To get help

 Looking for detailed guidance on how to use JEMM?
-Check out the [JEMM User Manual](https://cesarbianchi.github.io/JellyfinEasyMetadataManager/jemmdocs/site/) for step-by-step instructions, feature explanations, and best practices to get the most out of your Jellyfin Easy Metadata Management.
+Check out the [JEMM User Manual](https://cesarbianchi.github.io/JellyfinEasyMetadataManager/) for step-by-step instructions, feature explanations, and best practices to get the most out of your Jellyfin Easy Metadata Management.

 Ideal for both beginners and advanced users!